Cognigy/Documentation/docs/ai/empower/nlu/slots-and-lexicons/any-slots.md

 ### Any Slot in combination with Lexicon Slot

-When using Any Slots, we rely on the user to use the exact word structure of that sentence.
+When using Any Slots, we rely on the user to provide the exact wording of the sentence.
 To remain rather flexible with what the user may say for *Any Slot* to still be detected, we can make use of a Lexicon Slot.

 Let's annotate the example sentence from the previous example with a Lexicon Slot: